amzon-ex/savvy-winterm/README.md

 Additionally, if Windows Explorer is open (and in focus), you can use the hotkey (by default, `Win+C`) to open the terminal at the current folder.
 Otherwise, it opens in the default user folder `%USERPROFILE%`.

 #### TO-DO:
-1. Ignore explorer when non-path locations open (start with ::)
+1. Ignore explorer when non-path locations open (start with ::) : currently implemented using a workaround*